josh-barback/Beiwe/beiwetools/README.md

 The `beiwetools` package provides classes and functions for working with Beiwe data sets and Beiwe study configurations.

 This document gives a brief description of each sub-package, along with some background about Beiwe studies, configuration files and raw data.
-The [Maintenance](#maintenance) section provides some guidelines for updating this package.
+Some guidelines for maintaining this package can be found [here](#maintenance).

 There are four sub-packages: